trebleshot/android/README.md

 ## Donate
 If you value this work, you can help it along.
-Only a few methods of monetary contribution work in Turkey, you can use Bitcoin or install the Google Play version to do so (In App Billing method) (taxes will apply).
+Only a few methods of monetary contribution work in Turkey, you can use Bitcoin or install the Google Play version (using App Billing) to do so (taxes will apply).

 Bitcoin [`1DBsq8aZjn54hnDYsRY7pTLb3HfsE1mSv8`](https://blockchain.info/address/1DBsq8aZjn54hnDYsRY7pTLb3HfsE1mSv8)